cultome/cultome_player/README.md

 ```

 ### TODO
-* Add test and update specs
+* Complete and update specs
 * Refine the taste analizer, which is the component that give preference points to songs.
 * Leave JRuby and convert to pure Ruby
 * Change the underlying in.memory database for a real one, thinking on mongo